lxwooxy/detectingdatabreach/README.md

 Non numeric values:  True

-For the Records column, ill formatted entries were replaced with the mean of the organization type.

 ## Exploratory data analysis
 The dataset is not fully representative of real world data breaches – for example, looking at the healthcare industry alone, there are years where no entries were lost.
 Cursory research shows that this is not the case, although the spike in 2014-2015 is accurate.